AlphaKretin/tectonic-tools/team-code-format-specification.md

 ## 8. References

-This specification is derived from the implementation in the `teamExport.ts` file, which provides the encoding and decoding functionality for the team data format.
+This specification is derived from the implementation in the `teamExport.ts` file, which provides the encoding and decoding functionality for the team code format.